hazard-10/LivePortrait/readme.md

 In addition, **DiffPoseTalk** introduces an approach to speech-driven, stylistic 3D facial animation and head pose generation using diffusion models.
 The framework employs a style encoder that extracts stylistic features from reference videos, enabling the generation of diverse animations beyond the limitations of traditional one-hot encoding.

 While these methods offer an impressive baseline, its application in dynamic, real-time settings necessitates further refinements to enhance synchronization and interactivity.
-By leveraging the strengths of both LivePortrait and DiffPoseTalk, this project introduces a novel system for real-time talking head generation, blending high-quality animation with real-time responsiveness and stylistic diversity.
+By leveraging the strengths of both LivePortrait and DiffPoseTalk, this project introduces a novel system for real-time talking head generation, blending high-quality animation with real-time responsiveness.

 ---